GDPR compliance brings importance of data location into focus

 Mateo Meier | March 3, 2017

-A recent industry roundtable hosted by SC Magazine has highlighted the need GDPR compliance is forcing businesses to completely overhaul their approaches to data privacy.
+A recent industry roundtable hosted by SC Magazine has highlighted how GDPR compliance is forcing businesses to completely overhaul their approaches to data privacy.
 In particular, the article throws some light on one of the more neglected factors when it comes to GDPR – data location.

 The key issue is that there is a clear conflict between the new EU law and US data privacy legislation when it comes to what is expected as a minimum standard of protection.
 As one of the participants points out, this means that: “there is going to be concern about using US-owned data centres, as anyone can be subpoenaed and I think the EU is concerned about that.”